SERVICE PLANTS

 COVER CROPS HAVE NUMEROUS ADVANTAGES:

-• They provide fertilizing elements (Nitrogen, Phosphorus, Potassium and micronutrients) by trapping these elements in the soil which are then available to the next crop.
+• They provide fertilising elements (Nitrogen, Phosphorus, Potassium and micronutrients), trapping these elements in the soil and making them available for the next crop.

 • They protect the soil against erosion.

-• They play a role in the structuring of the soil due to its root development and favour the micro fauna and flora of the soil.
+• They play a role in structuring the soil through root development and by favouring micro fauna and flora.

-Farmers will see that the attention they pay to the management of fall and spring cover crops will be rewarded in the medium term as these improve the soil quality and crop performance.
-The choice of cover is essential and must be adapted to the conditions and cultivation practices of each plot.
+Farmers will see that attention to the management of autumn and spring cover crops will be rewarded in the medium term, as they improve soil quality and crop performance.
+Careful choice of cover crop is essential and must be adapted to the conditions and cultivation practices of each plot.